LifeSiteNews: Content and views

 LifeSiteNews was founded for the purpose of opposing legal abortion, and that remains a primary focus.
 It also regularly publishes articles expressing opposition to contraception, homosexuality, and transgender rights, and its website names euthanasia and cloning among other issues it opposes.
 A Catholic publication, many of its articles are faith-related.
-It has published many articles critical of Pope Francis, and regularly publishes writing by critics of Francis including Italian archbishop, former Vatican diplomat, and conspiracy theorist Carlo Maria Viganò, as well as Cardinal Raymond Burke.
+It published many articles critical of Pope Francis while he was alive, and regularly publishes writing by critics of Francis including Italian archbishop, former Vatican diplomat, and conspiracy theorist Carlo Maria Viganò, as well as Cardinal Raymond Burke.

 LifeSiteNews has been described as far-right, conservative, social conservative, and ultraconservative.
 Fact-checking website Snopes described LifeSiteNews in 2016 as "a known purveyor of misleading information".
 Paul Moses wrote for Commonweal in 2021 that LifeSiteNews coverage "feigns journalistic accuracy, but misleads through omission".
 The Canadian Anti-Hate Network described the website in a 2021 report as a "Christian version of Breitbart".

 In August 2018, The Advocate reported that LifeSiteNews was publishing articles linking the Catholic Church sexual abuse cases to homosexuality.
 Political Research Associates analyst Heron Greenesmith categorized LifeSiteNews to NBC News in September 2019 as a member of the "Christian-right anti-transgender disinformation ecosystem" and stated, "LifeSite platforms the small number of anti-trans researchers, academics, and right-wing professional associations, giving their work a veneer of scientific validity."
 Brennan Suen of the watchdog group Media Matters for America said that LifeSite "typically refuses to acknowledge transgender identities and serially misgenders trans folk in its coverage", and that it "refers to the abhorrent practice of conversion therapy as treating 'unwanted homosexual attraction.
 Moses wrote in Commonweal that the site spread confusion about COVID-19, and that their coverage "is so slanted that anyone relying on it would be terribly misled on what the science shows".

 LifeSiteNews regularly publishes conspiracy theories.
 The site has published misleading claims about the attempts to overturn the results of the 2020 presidential election by Donald Trump and his supporters, as well as articles supportive of the "Stop the Steal" campaign with the same goal.
 Some articles on the website use the tag "New World Order", the name of a conspiracy theory which hypothesizes a secretly emerging totalitarian world government.
 LifeSiteNews has published misinformation about COVID-19 vaccines.
 In November 2022, LifeSiteNews promoted the anti-vaccine film Died Suddenly.